 Close and restart the programs if these are problems.

 - Labels ON-OFF Increase-Decrease.
-Clicking these buttons will toggle labels on-off, and increase, or decrease label size.
+Clicking these buttons will toggle labels on-off, and increase ("+" button), or decrease ("-" button) label size.

 - Lines ON-OFF Increase-Decrease.
-Clicking these buttons will toggle lines (the lines anchoring each sphere to the base grid) on-off, and increase, or decrease line size.
+Clicking these buttons will toggle lines (the lines anchoring each sphere to the base grid) on-off, and increase ("+" button), or decrease ("-" button) line size.

 - Sphere Increase-Decrease.
-Clicking these buttons will increase, or decrease the sphere size.
+Clicking these buttons will increase ("+" button), or decrease ("-" button) the sphere size.

-- z=0 Grid ON-OFF.
-Clicking this button will toggle the z=0 Grid on-off.
-(The z=0 grid is a grid placed at position z=0 — at the actual position of the equatorial, or galactic, or supergalactic plane, depending on the coordinate system of the scene.)
+- 2nd Grid ON-OFF.
+Clicking this button will toggle on-off a "second" grid representing the actual position of the equatorial, or galactic, or supergalactic plane, (depending on the coordinate system of the scene.)

 - Bitmap ON-OFF.
-Clicking this button will toggle any bitmap painted on the base gride on-off.
+Clicking this button will toggle on-off any bitmap painted on the base grid on-off.